Editor: Catriona Menzies-Pike

 We publish online to a global audience from our base in Parramatta at the Writing and Society Research Centre at Western Sydney University.
-The SRB editor, Digital Communications Officer and Administrator are staff members of WSU.
+The SRB editor, Digital Communications Officer, Administrator, The Circular Editor and Junior Editor are staff members of WSU.

 Each semester we work with editorial interns from the School of Humanities and Communication Arts at WSU.

 A Sydney Review of Books Advisory Board was convened in January 2019 with a brief to provide strategic advice to guide the growth, governance and development of the organisation.
 Appointments to the Advisory Board are ongoing.
 The Board does not provide editorial oversight.